jasonribble/bitcoin-101/README.md

   - https://github.com/bitcoin/bitcoin
 - It's an experiment testing a new paradigm

 note: Bitcoin went online in 2009 and created by a person named Satoshi Nakamoto, but really we don't care about that anymore.
-Bitcoin will become ubiquitous and boring.
 It is consider a permissionless network, where anyone can participant without consulting a centralized authority.

-We also don't care about that, we care about how to use it.
+But, we here today also don't care about that, we care about how to use it, as Bitcoin will become ubiquitous and boring.

+Crypto != cryptography

 ---